 In addition to the work of digitizing and reassembling, other members of the team worked on correcting spelling and name errors and added time code to the TEI-encoded transcript files so that the video and transcripts would synchronize at two-minute intervals.
 This synchronization of video and text allows viewers to identify exact quotes and view sections of the interview side-by-side.
 This work was done by Film & Media Archive Processing Assistant Barry Kelley, Film Preservationist Tyler Bequette, and Reference and Outreach Supervisor Alison Carrick.
 Kelley and Film & Media Curator Brian Woodman revised and edited the biographies of the interviewees.
 Woodman also solicited feedback from a diverse group of stakeholders including faculty and students at Washington University and other universities, filmmakers, and archivists about the project and the functionality of the interface.

-The Digital Gateway site was produced by the Washington University Libraries Scholarly Publishing Department under the direction of Shannon Davis, Digital Library Services Manager, Andrew Rouner, Scholarly Publishing Director, and Kieran Etienne, formerly the Digital Infrastructure Librarian.
+The Digital Gateway site was produced by the Washington University Libraries Scholarly Publishing Department under the direction of former Digital Library Services Manager, Shannon Davis; Andrew Rouner, Scholarly Publishing Director; and Kieran Etienne, formerly the Digital Infrastructure Librarian.
 A full list of the interviewees with links to the interviews and biographies can be found at the following link: Complete Digitized Collection for the Eyes on the Prize Interviews: The Complete Series.